 First, I put down a painting cloth on the floor before starting this step as I wanted to protect the floor.
 I didn’t need to use any masking tape as I was painting the whole wardrobe including the boards at the bottom.

 Next, I used Zinsser 123 primer and applied two coats using a roller for the main parts of the laminate wardrobe doors and a small brush for the grooves.
 It can be tricky to see where you have painted when you are painting white on white so I always followed the same pattern.
 Start at the bottom of the door and painted the grooves first of the whole door and then rolled the paint onto the main parts of the door.
 I left the doors 24 hours before applying the second coat of primer but you don’t have to wait as long, just follow the instructions on the tin.

 I followed the same process here to paint the laminate wardrobes with the Valspar “Peaceful Soul” paint.
 I painted the grooves first with the pink paint.
 Then I used the roller to roll the paint onto the rest of the door.

 Step 5 – Enjoy your freshly painted laminate wardrobe

 Yes it does take a while to paint laminate wardrobes.
-Two coats of primer and two coats of paint and drying time between each one, but it is worth it.
+Specifically, two coats of primer and two coats of paint and drying time between each one, but it is worth it.
+If you don’t have the inclination or money to replace your laminate wardrobes and want to update your room.
 It will completely change the look of your room.
 If you want to see how much of a difference it made in Lynn’s bedroom you have have a look here.

 If all of the above has gotten you thinking about updating your home but you feel you need a helping hand, contact me to find out how I can help you to style your house sustainably and create a home that you love.